-I am a PhD candidate at the University of Edinburgh, researching modernist consciousness in the contemporary British and Irish novel.
+I am a PhD candidate at the University of Edinburgh, researching modernist consciousness in the contemporary Irish novel.
 This includes the application of Marxist and narratological theories, and an examination of post-Celtic Tiger Irish culture, to the work of authors including Eimear McBride, Mike McCormack, Anakana Schofield and Kevin Barry.
 My PhD is funded by the Wolfson Foundation.
 I also have a wider interest in the contemporary modernist novel, including the work of Jon McGregor, Will Self and James Kelman.

-Other areas of academic interest include fantasy, Weird, and sci-fi literature.
+I also have an academic interest in fantasy, Weird, and sci-fi literature.
 In 2017 I gave a conference paper on ‘Biology as (unstable) geography in the Southern Reach trilogy by Jeff VanderMeer’ to the Placing, Spacing, Displacing conference at the University of Malta.
 An expanded version of this paper will appear in the Maltese journal antae in late 2017.

 Two of my articles have been published on University of Edinburgh blog platform Inciting Sparks:

 - The Song of a Poet: Leonard Cohen, Bob Dylan and the Boundaries of Literature

 - City of Literature?
 Opposing Cuts to Edinburgh Public Libraries

 I regularly vlog about my experiences as a PhD researcher on my YouTube channel.
 I presented a PechaKucha talk about this vlog to the 2017 ‘LLC Blethers’ event.
 Inciting Sparks have published a video of my presentation here.
 I have twice been a first-round reviewer for the James Tait Black award.